lucapompei/ReactiveRest/README.md

 --------

-- Simplicity and rapidity to create and consume http request;
+- Simplicity and rapidity to create and consume http requests;
-- 4 different type of rest communication (async, sync, event-based, reactive);
+- 4 different types of rest communication (async, sync, event-based, reactive);
-- Complete support for GET, POST, PUT and DELETE http method;
+- Complete support for GET, POST, PUT and DELETE http methods;
-- Possibility to set a maximum number of attempts to retry an api call in case of failed communications;
+- Possibility to set a maximum number of attempts to retry an api call in case of failed communication;
 - Api call duration statistics.